Course Outline

 Ethical Hacking and Penetration Testing

-• Penetration testing methodologies for government networks
+• Penetration testing methodologies for government systems

-• Conducting vulnerability assessments for government information systems
+• Conducting vulnerability assessments for government networks

 Summary and Next Steps